Pouki8/TypeScript-Zapata-apprentissage/README.md

 - What is a class constructor?
 A constructor is a special function that exists inside a class, that is called only once when the object is created.
 - What is a class instance?
+A class is a blueprint which you use to create objects.
+An object is an instance of a class - it's a concrete 'thing' that you made using a specific class.
+So, 'object' and 'instance' are the same thing, but the word 'instance' indicates the relationship of an object to its class.
 - How to check that a class is of a certain instance?
+To check if an instance belongs to a certain class in programming, you typically use the instanceof operator (Java, JavaScript), isinstance function (Python), or is keyword (C#).
+These constructs conditionally execute code based on whether the object is an instance of a specific class.
 - What is `this` in a class?
+In object-oriented programming, the keyword this refers to the current instance of the class in which it is used.
+It is used to access the members of the current object being processed. public class Foo
+{
+    private String name;

+    public void setName(String name) {
+        this.name = name;
+    }
+}
 - What is a class method?
+A class method is a method that can be invoked without reference to any object instance; these are called static methods in other languages.
+The term method usually refers to an instance method.
 - What is the visibility of properties?
+In programming, "visibility of properties" refers to the accessibility of class members.
+Common modifiers include "public" (accessible from anywhere), "private" (accessible only within the class), and "protected" (accessible to the class and its subclasses).
 - What is the difference between `public`, `private` and `protected`?
+"public" (accessible from anywhere)
+"private" (accessible only within the class) "protected" (accessible to the class and its subclasses)

 **🎉🎉🎉Update the Github Project board🎉🎉🎉**